Why and how to optimize your range consistency ?

 However, manual management of assortment consistency is tedious and error-prone, especially when price readjustments are more frequent than in the past.

 To achieve greater consistency, efficiency and responsiveness, automated pricing is now essential.
-A solution like Optimix XPA improves standardization of wording and facilitates chaining between products.
+A solution like Optimix XPA improves label standardization and facilitates chaining between mid-range products and other categories.
 It allows you to calculate prices automatically when you change your pricing strategy.

-Ultimately, the goal is to achieve complete automation of your range consistency to provide you with absolute confidence in the interdependence of products and ensure that prices remain consistent as you modify your pricing strategy.
+Ultimately, the aim is to achieve complete automation of your range consistency, giving you absolute confidence in product interdependence and guaranteeing that prices always remain consistent when you modify your pricing strategy.

-Is range consistency a challenge for you?
-Are you considering automating it?
+Is range consistency an issue for you?
+Are you planning to automate it?

-Contact one of our pricing experts, or request a demo!
+Contact one of our advisors, or request a demo!

 Subscribe to our Newsletters :